 In Texas, everything is bigger — including your options for electricity providers.
 You always have the power to choose, but we think the choice is simple.
 At Rhythm, we have several energy plans that will help make choosing your provider easier than ever.

-Once you've gone solar and chosen Rhythm, you can participate in the Rooftop Solar Buyback Plan.
+Once you've gone solar and chosen Rhythm, you can participate in our solar buyback plan.
 It pays you just for producing solar power!
 You'll see a credit on your monthly electricity bill based on the amount of solar energy your system has produced.
 Plus, there are never any hidden fees.
 The price you're given is the price you'll pay!

 We have knowledgeable customer service representatives available seven days a week.
 If you ever have questions about your bill, we've got you covered.
 Contact us today to learn more about our amazing renewable energy plans and find out which one may be right for you!